Reinoptland/bmi-example/plan.md

 ## Calculate the BMI

-- input: height, weight, process.argv
+X input: height, weight, process.argv
-- store the input
+X store the input

 - processing
   - calculate the BMI using a function
   - perform a calculation inside of function